 - Severe pain in the shoulder or arm

-As mentioned, even the complete disruptions of the nerve can heal but it takes a long time for this to happen.Causes of Brachial Plexus Injuries
+As mentioned, even complete nerve disruption can heal, but it takes a long time for this to happen.Diagnosis of Brachial Plexus Injury

 The following tests can be used to diagnose brachial plexus injury:

-If the nerve has been stretched but not broken, it has a good chance of spontaneous recovery.
-Sometimes, during the healing process, scar tissue forms that needs to be surgically removed.
+If the nerve has been stretched but not broken, there is a good chance for spontaneous recovery.
+Sometimes, during the healing process, scar tissue forms that need to be surgically removed.

 Doctors can also give pain control, which treats the constant burning sensation in the shoulder.
 Often, opioid medications are given.
-Antidepressant medication like tricyclics can be used to treat pain as can anticonvulsant medication like gabapentin, which acts on nerve pain.
+Antidepressant medication like tricyclics can be used to treat pain, in addition to anticonvulsant medication like gabapentin, which acts on nerve pain.
 A TENS unit or transcutaneous electrical nerve stimulator can be given to override nerve impulses from the painful brachial plexus.Complications of Brachial Plexus Injury

-While most people heal without complication, there are a few complications of brachial plexus injury that need mentioning.
-These include:
+While many people heal without complication, sometimes there are lingering effects.
+These can include:

-- Permanent disability.
-This can range from mild hand weakness to total arm paralysis.
-Permanent disability.
-How well you recover from a serious brachial plexus injury depends on a number of factors, including your age and the type, location and severity of the injury, as well as your age and overall health.
+How well you recover from a serious brachial plexus injury depends on several factors, including the location and severity of the injury, as well as your age and overall health.
 Even after surgical repair, some people have a permanent disability, including weakness or paralysis in the shoulder, hand, or arm.

 I'm Ed Smith, a Sacramento Personal Injury Lawyer.
-If you or a loved one has suffered a brachial plexus injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, reach out to us via our online contact form or call us at 916-921-6400 or toll-free at 800-404-5400 to set up a FREE consultation.
+If you or a loved one has suffered a brachial plexus injury as a result of someone else's negligence and would like to discuss your potential claim with an experienced Sacramento Personal Injury Attorney, reach out to us via our online contact form or call us at 916.921.6400 or 800.404.5400 for free, friendly advice.